 Imject cBSA is prepared by modifying native BSA with excess ethylenediamine, essentially capping all negatively-charged carboxyl groups with positively-charged primary amines.
 The result is a highly positively-charged protein (pI > 11) that has significantly increased immunogenicity compared to native BSA.
 In addition, the increased number of primary amines provides for a greater number of antigen molecules to be conjugated with typical crosslinking methods.
 Imject cBSA is an excellent choice for immunogen preparation when greater immunogenicity is needed relative to BSA but conditions are not amenable to using keyhole limpet hemocyanin (KLH) or Blue Carrier* Protein.

-- Purified bovine serum albumin (BSA) that is cationized and supplied lyophilized in PBS
+- Purified bovine serum albumin (BSA) that is cationized and supplied lyophilized in PBS or MES buffer

 - Single polypeptide protein with molecular mass > 67,000 Daltons